AbdoMgdy/FSND/README.md

-This is the public repository for Udacity's Full-Stack Nanodegree program.
+This is all the projects i did while taking the Udacity Full Stack Nano Degree on a Scholarship from the EgFwd initiative.